ipahost/Lizard-for-Reddit/README.md

 - [x] Hide awards
 - [x] Show NSFW posts
+- [x] Remove sponsored posts and comments
 - [x] Download the highest quality video with audio
 - [x] Download one or more images in gallery posts
 - [x] Supports video posts with Imgur, gyfcat and more
-- [x] Undo scrolling if top bar is tapped
+- [x] Undo scrolling if status bar is tapped
 - [x] Secure authentication